trosenkrantz/RAPTOR/README.md

 ### SNMP
 For SNMP auto-replies, `input` is the OID in dot notation and `output` is the BER encoding of the response variable.

+When processing a GET request with multiple variable bindings, RAPTOR matches each IOD against the current state, to deliver independent response variables matching the corresponding request.
+RAPTOR transitions the state machine once, based on the first matched OID.

-If RAPTOR finds no output to an SNMP auto-reply, it responds with Null.
+If RAPTOR finds no match for an OID, it responds with Null for that variable binding.

 See [snmp-replies.json](src/main/resources/com/github/trosenkrantz/raptor/snmp-replies.json) for an example.